zivserphos/mongo-weekly-task/README.md

 answers: [ <br>
-"When a senior tells you to rewrite your function" , <br> "A technique to iterate over an operation by having a function call itself repeatedly until it arrives at a result", <br> " When you get up in the morning and miraculously your bug is fixed"] ,<br> difficulty:3 <br>
+"When a senior tells you to rewrite your function" , <br> "A technique to iterate over an operation by having a function call itself repeatedly until it arrives at a result", <br> " When you get up in the morning and miraculously your bug is fixed" <br>
+] ,<br>
+difficulty:3 <br>
 } ,  <br>
 {title: "What is DOM" ,  <br>
 correctAnswer:"Document Object Model is a programming interface for HTML and XML documents",<br> answers: [<br>
 "Done On Morning A technique to a healthy work life",<br>
 "Document Object Maintain is a design pattern to save your front the correct way" ,<br>
-"Document Object Model is a programming interface for HTML and XML documents"],<br>
+"Document Object Model is a programming interface for HTML and XML documents" <br>
+],<br>
 difficulty:7 <br>
 } , <br>
 {title: "What is Object Destructuring" ,<br>